Silicone Strips: Do they help reduce surgery scars?

 Silicone Strips and Surgery Scar Reduction

 “But for cosmetic surgery, there’s increasing popularity of using silicone strips to help surgery scars heal better.
-And although they cost a lot, their price is a small portion of your surgery costs – and they can really help.”
+And although they cost a lot, their price is a small portion of your surgery costs – and they may really help.”

 Silicone Strips and Scars: Investing in your scar result